LicensePlates.cc

 New Jersey License Plates

 The current yellow fade New Jersey license plate debuted in 1992.
 Most plates are stickerless and use 3M reflective sheeting except for a brief period between 2002-04 when stickers and Avery sheeting were used.
 Plates changed from embossed to flat in 2014.
+Most plate types issued as pairs.
 See individual buckets for numbering format, progression and other details.

 Standard Passenger Plates